Befitting for your bone health

-Food sources: Oily fish like salmon, sardines, mushrooms, eggs, liver, and in some countries, fortified foods.
+Food sources: Oily fish such as salmon and sardines, mushrooms, eggs, liver, and, in some countries, fortified foods.

-Protein: Adequate protein intake during growth is important for optimal growth and development.
-During adulthood, it is important to maintain and later avoid the decline in bone density.
-Lack of protein affects muscle strength and increases the risk of falls and fractures.

-Food sources: Pulses, whole grams, soya, eggs, milk and milk products, chicken, and fish.

 Vitamin K: In addition to its role in blood clotting, it plays a role in bone health as well.
 Vitamin K activates proteins involved in bone formation and the mineralisation process that makes bones strong.
 Osteocalcin, a bone-specific protein made by osteoblasts, requires vitamin K for maturation.
 Vitamin K comes in two forms.
 Vitamin K2 has a more protective effect on bone than vitamin K1.
 However, deficiencies of both K1 and K2 appear to have a negative effect.